 Active Directory, the Windows directory service, has arguably been Microsoft's most criticised product in recent years.
-Customer adoption of the technology, which was introduced in February 2000 as part of the Windows 2000 operating system, has been shaky.
-And one of the biggest reasons has been the planning requirements that it placed on organisations that chose to implement it.
+Customer adoption of the technology, which was in February 2000 as part the Windows 2000 operating system, has been shaky.
+And one the biggest reasons has been the planning requirements that it placed on organisations that chose to implement it.

-The introduction of Active Directory needs very careful planning, because once you have created your directory structure using the Domain Name Service (DNS) mechanism, it is non-reversible.
+The Active Directory needs very careful planning, because once you have created your directory structure using the Domain Name Service (DNS) mechanism, it is non-reversible.
 And once you have rolled out your directory you could get into trouble if, for example, you found that another business unit had been using a different naming scheme and that the two were not compatible.

 The upshot is that while many companies have implemented Windows 2000, few have chosen to switch on Active Directory.
 Richard Berends, chief technical officer at Microsoft reseller Lankind, says that only now are a significant number of companies beginning to use the technology.